Discovery Family: As Discovery Kids (1996–2010)

-Discovery Kids logos used at the time of its rebranding to The Hub.

 Discovery Communications launched Discovery Kids Channel on October 22, 1996, as part of a suite of four new digital cable channels that included Discovery Travel & Living Network, Discovery Civilization Network, and Discovery Science Network.
 Upon its launch, the channel primarily offered adventure, nature, and science-themed programs aimed towards a children's audience between ages 6 and 11.
 Marjorie Kaplan, the network's senior vice president, explained that the creation of Discovery Kids Channel was influenced primarily by children, who were watching its parent network's programming together with their parents.

 From 1996 to 2000, Discovery Kids Channel was carried by only a select few cable television providers.
-In 2001, the channel shortened its name to Discovery Kids and by the end of that year, it was carried in at least 15 million homes.
+In 2001, the channel shortened its name to Discovery Kids and, by the end of the year, was carried in at least 15 million homes.
 In September 2001, a Canadian version of Discovery Kids was launched in partnership with Corus Entertainment.

 In December 2001, Discovery Kids announced a partnership with NBC, in which it would produce a new Saturday morning block for the network known as Discovery Kids on NBC, beginning in September 2002.
-The block, which replaced a teen-oriented block consisting of live-action shows and sitcoms, TNBC, featured programming that met the educational programming guidelines from the U.S. Federal Communications Commission (FCC), including new original series (such as the reality television series Endurance), existing Discovery Kids programming, along with children's spin-offs of programs from sister networks, such as Animal Planet and Discovery Channel.
+The block replaced TNBC, a teen-oriented block consisting of live-action shows and sitcoms, and featured programming that met the educational programming guidelines from the U.S. Federal Communications Commission (FCC).
+It included new original series (such as the reality television series Endurance), existing Discovery Kids programming, and children's spin-offs of programs from sister networks, such as Animal Planet and Discovery Channel.

-With the launch of the new block, Discovery Kids also started airing original animated programming with the premieres of Kenny the Shark and Tutenstein.
+With the launch of the new block, Discovery Kids also branched out into original animated programming with the premieres of Kenny the Shark and Tutenstein.
 In March 2006, Discovery declined to renew its contract with NBC for its Saturday morning block, citing a desire to focus exclusively on the Discovery Kids channel.
 Since the launch of the NBC block, Discovery Kids had grown its cable carriage to over 43 million homes.
 NBC would replace the Discovery Kids block with Qubo in September 2006.

-As Hub Network (2010–2014)
+As The Hub/Hub Network (2010–2014)

-The Hub logo used until 2013.
+The Hub's original logo, used until 2014.
+A variant with the text "Network" was introduced in 2013.